Kiyozz/pca-doc/docs/getting-started/configuration.md

 > I'm using a lot of instances.
 I need something to quickly compile files easily for all instances.

 Refer to [Application Parameters](../advanced-features/application-parameters).

+### Telemetry

+Support PCA authors by providing anonymous data about how you use PCA.

+PCA will collect telemetry data for the purpose of analyzing used functionality and improving relevant features.

+Examples of collected data include group and compilation data, errors, and timestamps of various app events.